 Many music professionals write their biographies in third person.
 Personally, I find that cold and unapproachable.
-My name is Robby Napoli, a senior Music Education major at the Sunderman Conservatory of Gettysburg College, with a Concentration in Composition.
+My name is Robby Napoli, a recent graduate of the Music Education program at the Sunderman Conservatory of Gettysburg College, along with a Concentration in Composition.
 I'm primarily a vocalist, though I've accompanied many choirs as a percussionist and assistant with Dr. Brent Talbot.

 I've been a church musician for as long as I can remember — directing & singing in church choirs, playing percussion with contemporary church groups, etc. In high school, I began working for pay as a church musician at St. Jerome's Church in Hyattsville, MD, and at Christ Lutheran Church in Gettysburg, PA, as well as a few churches in Washington, D.C. here or there.
 Although I did plenty of singing, I spent most of my childhood wanting to be a drummer in a rock band (which I tried out with some friends in middle and high school), until I took a sudden turn in high school towards the world of choral music.
 My life was changed forever.

-In 2014, I founded Lux, a semi-professional chamber choir based in Hyattsville, with which I both conduct and sing.
+In 2014, I founded Lux, a semi-professional chamber choir based in Hyattsville, along with a few high school friends, with which I both conduct and sing.
 With them, I have had the privilege of collaborating on a multitude of programs and concerts to the acclaim of music professionals around the country, as well as a multitude of recording projects which have given rise to the release of two albums.

 Positions of Musical Engagement